environmental-bioinformatics-master/Lab-Python/README.md

 ## Running Python
 First things first, let's all *clone* a copy of the Repo we will be using for this part of the class.
 Go here: https://github.com/2023-MIT-Environmental-Bioinformatics/Lab-Python.

->
 ### Running the Python interpreter
 Python code can be run in many ways.
 You can run code directly within the python interpreter.
-To directly open the python interpreter you can type `python`.
+To directly open the python interpreter you can type `python3`.

 > You should see that your `prompt` has changed.
 Try typing `ls`.
 What happens?
 Why?